ismailsakdo/uitm_emsa/README.md

 # UiTM Smart Environmental Monitoring, Surveillance and Analytics (Public, Environmental and Occupational Health)

 ## UiTM EMSA Technology
+What is EMSA?
+Environmental Monitoring, Surveillance and Analytics.
+This is technical smart sensor monitoring consist of hardware and software in development of environmental health instrument for monitoring pollutants and predict health outcome.

-This is the official step for my class:
+This is the official step for my class in UiTM.
+If you one of the candidate, please do enable yourself "EMSA Kit".

 # Chapter 1
 Step for Arduino IDE Setup: